 In conclusion: take-away points from this five-part series

 - Theories of consciousness need to be firmly rooted in evolutionary biology.

 - The brain gradually evolved to its present state of complexity, driven by the powerful sculpting forces of natural selection.

-- Primitive animals might have an elementary form of consciousness (primary or sensory consciousness).
+- Primitive animals might have an elementary form of consciousness with only raw, nonreflective experience (primary sensory or primary consciousness).

 - Consciousness evolved gradually in complexity, as a function of more complex brains.